yagajs/docker-mapbender3/README.md

 * `3.0.6.1`
 * `3.0.6.0`

-## What is Mapbender3
+## What is Mapbender

-[Mapbender3](http://mapbender3.org/) is the back office software and client framework for spatial data infrastructures.
+[Mapbender](https://mapbender.org/) is the back office software and client framework for spatial data infrastructures.

 ## Run container